 Young children's brains were designed to develop optimally by engaging with the physical world, and with the imagination--being told stories, for instance--rather than to be fed passive viewing that bypasses the need for imagination.

 Toddlers and preschoolers may not look busy, but they have important developmental work to do.
-Fantasy play, building with blocks, artwork, social interaction with their peers and siblings, cooking with their parents, climbing trees, swinging, looking at books.
-These activities help your preschooler's brain develop as it's designed to, giving her people skills and problem solving creativity, as well as the foundation for math and reasoning.
+Fantasy play, building with blocks, artwork, social interaction with their peers and siblings, cooking with their parents, climbing, swinging, looking at books.
+These activities help your child's brain develop as it's designed to, giving her people skills and problem solving creativity, as well as the foundation for math and reasoning.

-But don't be seduced by the computer, either.
+Don't be seduced by the computer, either.
 I know, it not only babysits, it teaches your child to read!
-And it really is better than TV because it's interactive.
-But most experts recommend that you delay introducing the computer, or strictly limit their time on it, because computer games are designed to be addictive.
-There's also evidence that preschool kids who use the computer an hour a day are laying the groundwork for carpal tunnel and computer based eye damage later.
+And computers are certainly better than TV because they're interactive.
+But most experts recommend that you delay introducing the computer, or strictly limit kids' time on it, because computer games are also designed to be addictive.

 Does TV Teach Children to Hit?